seanslma/maki/Python/Conda/Build.md

 ```

 ## build conda package
+We run the command inside the project root folder:
 - `--output` will disable all output messages
-- `--croot` path cannot be a subfolder of the current folder
+- `--croot` path cannot be a subfolder of the current project folder
   `AssertionError: Can't merge/copy source into subdirectory of itself.
 Please create separate spaces for these things.`
 ```
 conda build recipe --no-anaconda-upload --python 3.9 --croot c:/pkg/conda --no-test